 Skip the Parmesan or try a dairy-free grated cheese alternative that melts well.

-Totally fine.
-Craggy edges = crispy texture.
+That’s totally fine.
+Craggy edges just mean crispy texture.
 Just avoid mashing them completely flat.

 Expert Tips